 The United States is among the world’s largest and fastest growing wind energy markets.
 In fact, wind energy is now the number one source of new U.S. electricity generation capacity – representing 43% of all new electric additions in 2012 and accounting for $25 billion in U.S. investment.

-To help the nation’s future scientists, engineers, and entrepreneurs continue to advance the wind industry, the Energy Department (DOE) established the first ever DOE Collegiate Wind Competition.
+To help the nation’s future scientists, engineers, and entrepreneurs continue to advance the wind industry, the Energy Department (DOE) established the first ever Department of Energy Collegiate Wind Competition.
 The competition will be held May 5–7 alongside the American Wind Energy Association’s (AWEA) WINDPOWER® 2014 Conference & Exhibition at Mandalay Bay Convention Center in Las Vegas.

 "Wind energy is one of the fastest-growing electricity sources in the United States.
 The Collegiate Wind Competition is designed to expose students to the multi-disciplinary nature of the wind industry and give them an opportunity to engage with industry leaders," said Jose Zayas, Director of DOE’s Wind and Water Power Technologies Office.